Kotlin/kotlinx.serialization/docs/basic-serialization.md

 ### Generic classes

-Generic classes in Kotlin provide type-polymorphic behavior and which is enforced by Kotlin serialization at compile-time.
+Generic classes in Kotlin provide type-polymorphic behavior, which is enforced by Kotlin serialization at compile-time.
 For example, consider a generic serializable class `Box<T>`.

 ```kotlin